I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “Do you think you can heal my hand?
 I have five silvers if you want.”
 It was beyond low for employing a priest or a mage who could heal, still it was all I had on me right now.

 “Don’t you worry Esther.”
 She held my hand.
-“I will try my best, no, I will do my best!
-We’re friends!”.
+“I will try my best.
+No, I will do my best!
+We’re friends after all!”

-She began focusing and a golden circle appeared over my left hand, the circle looked familiar.
-And after a while, nothing happened.
-No bright lights, no refreshing feeling, no nothing.
+She began focusing and a golden circle appeared over my right hand, the circle looked familiar.
+And after a while.
+Nothing happened.

 “It’s fine, Lavenza.”
 I quickly put my glove back on.
 “I expected the outcome.”